Let’s play devil’s advocate here for a bit.

 You’re lying to everyone else already, so why not lie to yourself too.
 It makes life a lot easier.

 9. Never question your own (faulty) logic

 You believe it, so it’s true.

 No matter how great someone else’s success, it’s always irrelevant compared to yours.
 No matter how great someone else’s problems, yours are always bigger.

-11. You only sympathize or congratulate a). to get attention and b). to introduce your own BIGGER story.
+11. You only sympathize or congratulate to a) to get attention and b) introduce your own BIGGER story

 Other people’s stories are a great way to gauge what to say in order to get all the attention.
 (It’s not about getting a particular kind of attention.
 It’s about controlling your audience.
-You are center stage, no matter what.)
+You are centre stage, no matter what).